ahmedfarazsyk/ebay_tennis_products_price_recommender/README.md

 ![FastAPI Screenshot](assets/fastapi1.png)
 ![FastAPI Screenshot](assets/fastapi2.png)
 *FastAPI showing product price recommendations.*

-This project predicts prices of tennis-related products listed on Ebay by combining real-time market data, trend signals, and advanced machine learning models.

 It is built as an **end-to-end system**:
 - Data collection from APIs and scraping